 So far, we’ve used the example of a 30-minute time block, but this isn’t a requirement.
 Time blocking can work no matter what kind of increments you’re working with.
 In fact, billionaire entrepreneur Elon Musk is notorious for his ability to block his days down to 5-minute intervals.

-Different people function well in different systems, so consider your options carefully; smaller time intervals allow you to be more precise with your schedule, but they can also be more stressful to manage.
-If you’re not sure, start with something broader, like 45-minute or 1-hour intervals.
+Different people function well in different systems, so consider your options carefully.
+Smaller time intervals give you more precision with your schedule, but they can overwhelm you and stress you out.
+When starting out, test at 45-minute to 1-hour intervals.

-4. Take Time to Assess Which Parts of Your Day to Time Block
+4. Assess Which Parts of Your Day to Time Block

 You don’t have to block out your entire day, especially if you’re just starting out, so think about which times of your day you’d like to block off.